AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/18_ES2017_string-padding-object-entries-object-values-and-more.md

 ## Trailing commas in function parameter lists and calls

 This is just a minor change to a syntax.
-Now, when writing objects we can leave a trailing comma after each parameter, whether or not it is the last one.
+Now, when writing objects we can leave a trailing comma after each parameter even if it’s not the last one.

 ```javascript
 // from this